Force over Distance: Chapter 15

 Loop 3, 11 minutes:

-“Rush,” Greer said, as they entered the room.
+“Rush,” Greer said, as Young followed his chief scientist into the lab.
 “Eleven minutes?
 You gotta be faster if you're gonna fix this thing.”

-“I’m aware of that,” Rush snapped.
+“I’m aware,” Rush snarled.
 “You try explaining this to him, next time.”

-Young crossed his arms, glaring at Rush.
-“You didn't say anything about Greer being outside the loop as well.”
+Young crossed his arms, leaned into the monitor bank where the Science Team were clustered, and growled, “You didn't say anything about Greer being outside the loop.”

-“Sorry to interrupt your argument, guys,” Eli said, “but if I’m reading this right—Destiny is displaced from our calculated course.
+“Sorry to interrupt whatever weird argument you guys are having,” Eli said, “but, if I’m reading this right?
+Destiny’s displaced from our calculated course.
 We're over eight hundred million kilometers ahead of where we should be.”

-“Oh look,” Rush said, “independent verification that I'm not having nervous breakdown.
+“Oh look,” Rush said, “independent verification I'm not having nervous breakdown.
 How nice.”

 “Just fix the damn thing before we drop out of FTL,” Greer said.

-//Stay focused,// Young shot at Rush. //And stop antagonizing the one guy who’s going to remember everything you say.//
+//Stay focused,// Young projected. //And don’t antagonize the one guy who’s gonna remember everything you say.//

 “Where do you get off being such an asshole?”
 Greer asked.